mjtamlyn/ayb-notes/a-postgres-demystified.md

 - GIST: Full text search and spatial.

 `EXPLAIN SELECT FROM ...` This kinda gives you a query plan. `EXPLAIN ANALYSE` gives you the real data.

+So let's do a simple index - its now an index scan and we're 1.7ms.